kristofGovaerts/CoverAnalyzer/README.md

 Run */code/cover_analysis.py* and provide a folder containing the input .JPG files.
 The script will iterate over each .JPG file and generate output accordingly.

 # How it works
-This script makes use of the fact that the green channel in RGB drone images of beet fields is hyperintense relative to the red and blue channels.
+This script makes use of the fact that, for beet leaves in the field, the green channel in RGB drone images is hyperintense relative to the red and blue channels.
 Rows are automatically detected based on the intensity profile along the Y-axis.

 ## Input file.
 <img src="/examples/test_img.JPG" height="300">